-Accounts for less than one in seven profit-motivated thefts.
+Accounts for less than one in 20 profitmotivated thefts.
 Traditional methods substantially curtailed by registration reforms

-The former method of choice for profit-motivated thieves converting whole vehicles into cash has been substantially curtailed by significant tightening of written-off vehicle (WOV) regimes, which have reduced the pool of available vehicles.
+The former method of choice for profit-motivated thieves converting whole vehicles into cash has been substantially curtailed by significant tightening of written-off vehicle (WOV) regimes which have reduced the pool of available vehicles.